Anku1903/Realtime-WeatherAPI-Streaming-Pipeline/README.md

     - Verified the function is correctly deployed and events are successfully sent to the Event Hub every 30 seconds
       ![function_app_success_deployed](https://github.com/user-attachments/assets/d39f54c6-2b54-435c-9c96-1aa393166430)

+### Cost Analysis and Architectural Decision
+A careful evaluation of cost and performance factors, led to the decision to proceed with Azure Functions for data ingestion instead of Azure Databricks.
+Here is the analysis that influenced this decision:
+1. Cost Analysis (based on Azure pricing calculator)
+   - Azure Databricks
+     - estimated to about $500/month (based on the region, workload, pricing tier and instance type)
+   - Azure Functions
+     - Azure Functions under the consumption plan offer 1 million free executions per month
+     - for the given use case (an API call every 30 seconds), Azure Functions generate little to no cost compared to Databricks
+2. Performace consideration
+   The project doesn't involve any Big Data workload (e.g., aggregating millions of datapoints, complex transfromations).
+Fetching weather data via an API and sending it to the Event Hub in this pipeline can be considered as simple tasks.
+   - Azure Databricks
+       - more suitable for heavy data transformation that is not required here
+       - we have to create and maintain the infrastructure so if any issues occur we have the responibility to fix them
+   - Azure Funnctions
+       - being serverless, offer quick, efficient execution without the overhead of having to manage infrastructure on our side